-The Colorado Open Space Alliance is a statewide organization of publicly funded local and regional open space programs, working cooperatively to share information, create public awareness and foster partnerships needed to protect and preserve the special places of Colorado.
+The Colorado Open Space Alliance is a Colorado-based non-profit under the Colorado Nonprofit Development Center.
+As a regional organization of publicly funded local government open space programs, we work cooperatively to share information, create public awareness, and foster partnerships needed to protect and preserve the special places of Colorado.

-- Share Information - Provide networking, information, skills, and resource sharing, training, mentoring, technical assistance, clearing house activities and communication among publicly funded open space programs.
+- Sharing Information - Provide networking, information, skills and resource sharing, training, mentoring, technical assistance, clearinghouse activities and communication among publicly funded open space programs.

-- Foster Partnerships - Create and nurture partnerships to assist in program implementation, fund raising and large-scale projects among open space programs, landowners, land trusts, conservation and land use organizations and other government programs.
+- Fostering Partnerships - Create and nurture partnerships to assist in program implementation, fundraising and large-scale projects among open space programs, landowners, land trusts, conservation and land use organizations, and other government programs.

 Open Space Programs

 Interested in becoming a COSA Steering Committee Member?
 Learn More